sysid/mcp-cli/README.md

   - Default models: `gpt-4o-mini` for OpenAI, `qwen2.5-coder` for Ollama.
 - Enhanced modular chat system with server-aware tools.
 - Rich command system with context-aware completions.
+- **Conversation History**:
+  - Track and review all messages exchanged during a session.
+  - Export or analyze conversation logs for debugging or reference.
 - Two operational modes:
   - **Chat Mode**: Conversational interface with LLM
   - **Interactive Mode**: Command-line interface with slash commands